• Skip to primary navigation

 Thinking about adding grasscloth wallpaper to your home?
 I’m sharing everything you need to know about using this gorgeous wall covering!

 Until a few years ago, I’d never used grasscloth wallpaper but now I’m hooked!
 It adds depth and dimension to a room and instantly elevates the look and feel of the space.
-Today I’m sharing everything you need to know about grasscloth wallpaper from where to buy it, where to use it, whether it’s difficult to hang, and more.
-Let’s get to it… (post includes affiliate links – full disclosure statement available {here})
+Today I’m sharing everything you need to know about grasscloth wallpaper from where to buy it to where to use it, whether it’s difficult to hang, and more.
+Let’s get to it… (post includes commissionable links; for more information, see my full disclosure statement {here})

 Grasscloth Wallpaper: What Is It?